Glass transition: Linear heat capacity

+The effect is that the average energy in these two-level systems is $\bar E \sim T^2$, leading to a $\partial_T \bar E \propto T$ term.

+Experimental data

+In experimental measurements, the specific heat capacity of glass is measured at different temperatures, and a $(T^2, c/T)$ graph is plotted.
+Assuming that $c \approx c_1 T + c_3 T^3$, the graph should show $c/T \approx c_1 + c_3 T^2$, that is, a straight line with slope showing the typical Debye-like heat capacity, and a vertical intercept showing the anomalous linear component.

 Kauzmann's paradox

 As a liquid is supercooled, the difference in entropy between the liquid and solid phase decreases.
 By extrapolating the heat capacity of the supercooled liquid below its glass transition temperature, it is possible to calculate the temperature at which the difference in entropies becomes zero.
 This temperature has been named the Kauzmann temperature.

-If a liquid could be supercooled below its Kauzmann temperature, and it did indeed display a lower entropy than the crystal phase, the consequences would be paradoxical.
-This Kauzmann paradox has been the subject of much debate and many publications since it was first put forward by Walter Kauzmann in 1948.
+If a liquid could be supercooled below its Kauzmann temperature, and it did indeed display a lower entropy than the crystal phase, this would be paradoxical, as the liquid phase should have the same vibrational entropy, but much higher positional entropy, as the crystal phase.
+This is the Kauzmann paradox, still not definitively resolved.

+Possible resolutions

+There are many possible resolutions to the Kauzmann paradox.

+Kauzmann himself resolved the entropy paradox by postulating that all supercooled liquids must crystallize before the Kauzmann temperature is reached.

+Perhaps at the Kauzmann temperature, glass reaches an ideal glass phase, which is still amorphous, but has a long-range amorphous order which decreases its overall entropy to that of the crystal.
+The ideal glass would be a true phase of matter.
+The ideal glass is hypothesized, but cannot be observed naturally, as it would take too long to form.
+Something approaching an ideal glass has been observed as "ultrastable glass" formed by vapor deposition.

-One resolution of the Kauzmann paradox is to say that there must be a phase transition before the entropy of the liquid decreases.
+Perhaps there must be a phase transition before the entropy of the liquid decreases.
 In this scenario, the transition temperature is known as the calorimetric ideal glass transition temperature T0c.
 In this view, the glass transition is not merely a kinetic effect, i.e. merely the result of fast cooling of a melt, but there is an underlying thermodynamic basis for glass formation.
 The glass transition temperature: